palinkas-jo-reggelt/GeoLite2SQL/README.md

 ## GeoLite2MySQL
-Import MaxMinds GeoLite2 data into MySQL
+Powershell script to import MaxMinds GeoLite2 data into MySQL

 ## FUNCTIONALITY
 1) If geoip table does not exist, it gets created